Reverse HUD

 The Result

 In short, the Reverse HUD was a lot of fun and a huge hit.
-And, it sparked several conversations about what the tradeoffs we make when we intermediate the connections between ourselves and others with technology.
+And, it sparked several conversations about tradeoffs we make when we intermediate between ourselves and others with technology.
 Most of all, wearing it was my committment to the event’s imaginary premise - I built the technology and I was heading to Mars, at least for Pi Day.

 Finally, let me extent a huge thanks to the amazing Pebblebed Ventures for hosting the event.
 If we do ever get to Mars, it’ll be thanks to people like you.